markstringer-dti/markstringer-dti.github.io/dti.md

 The team also has a private meeting where they share what went well, what didn't go so well and what they might try differently.

 Can you see yet how problems might arise for the "Flowers" aspect of a project, the idea that has immediate appeal?
-The minute that a team starts to implement the idea of a project they will encounter problems and if the team is using an Agile approach like Scrum, those problems will start to be reported, literally on day one.
+The minute that a team starts to implement the idea of a project they will encounter problems and if the team is using an Agile way of doing things, like Scrum, those problems will start to be reported, literally on day one.

 So?
 What's the problem with problems?
 The problem with problems is that literally any problem that the team finds is like to take the shine off the idea.
 Any problem that the team finds is likely to make the idea look more difficult, slower, more expensive, different and partial.